VBench-2.0: Advancing Video Generation Benchmark Suite for Intrinsic Faithfulness: VBench-2.0 Suite for Intrinsic Faithfulness

+\textit{(2-b) Composition.} This dimension measures whether the model can generate novel and uncommon compositions and we assess it through three sub-dimensions: species combination, single-entity actions, and multi-entity interactions, using video-based multi-question answering pipeline.
+We additionally observe that pure VQA can not ensure robust results as current video generation models will generate separate species for the given prompt and VQA is a discrete process that could not consider the separate situations.
+So in this paper, we omit the cases that show more than one creature in the video by a pre-VQA question \textit{``Is there only one creature in the video?''}.

-We evaluate a model’s ability to follow complex prompts and simulate dynamic changes during video generation.
+\textbf{3) Controllability:} We evaluate a model’s ability to follow complex prompts and simulate dynamic changes during video generation.
 This dimension measures how accurately the model can render specific entities, events, content, and camera movements in response to detailed textual instructions.

+\textit{(3-a) Entity - Dynamic Attribute.} We test whether models can modify attributes (\eg color, size, texture) mid-video using the \textit{video-based multi-question answering} pipeline.
+We take an example of questions here: \textit{``Initially, is the color of leaves mostly red?''; ``Finally, is the color of leaves mostly green?''; ``Does the color of leaves change?''}

-\textbf{Entity - Dynamic Spatial Relationship.} We assess whether models accurately reposition objects in response to spatial instructions (\eg, ``A dog is on the left of a sofa, then the dog runs to the front of the sofa.'') using \textit{video-based multi-question answering}.
+\textit{(3-b) Entity - Dynamic Spatial Relationship.} We assess whether models accurately reposition objects in response to spatial instructions (\eg ``A dog is on the left of a sofa, then the dog runs to the front of the sofa.'') using \textit{video-based multi-question answering}.
+The question template is similar to \textit{Dynamic Attribute}.